amitxv/PC-Tuning/docs/physical-setup.md

 - Disable [Virtualization/SVM Mode](https://en.wikipedia.org/wiki/Desktop_virtualization) and [IOMMU (Intel VT-d/AMD-Vi)](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) if applicable as they can cause a [difference in latency for memory access](https://www.amd.com/system/files/TechDocs/56263-EPYC-performance-tuning-app-note.pdf)

-- Disable all power saving features such as [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management), [Aggressive Link Power Management](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, DRAM Self Refresh (may cause issues with restart/shutdown), PCIe Clock Gating and more.
-Search the internet if you are unsure whether a given setting is power saving related
+- Disable all power-saving features such as [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management), [Aggressive Link Power Management](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, DRAM Self Refresh (may cause issues with restart/shutdown), PCIe Clock Gating and more.
+Search the internet if you are unsure whether a given setting is power-saving-related

-- Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you are not using motherboard audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and RAM slots
+- Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you aren't using motherboard audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and RAM slots

 - Disable Trusted Platform Module.
-On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled
+On Windows 11, a minority of anti-cheats (Vanguard, FACEIT) require it to be enabled

     - Verify TPM status by typing ``tpm.msc`` in ``Win+R``